West Palm Beach Dog Bite Lawyer

 It does not matter if the dog’s owner has previous knowledge that the dog is “vicious” or did not know it.
 The dog’s owner is required to pay damages to the injured person.

-However, the law provides an exception: If a property owner places a sign reading “bad dog” or “beware of dog” prominently on their property, the owner is not liable for a dog bite occurring on the property, except if the person bitten is six years old or younger.
+However, the law provides an exception: If a property owner places a sign reading “bad dog” or “beware of dog” prominently on their property, the owner is not liable for a dog bite occurring on the property, except if the person attacked is six years old or younger.
+West Palm Beach dog attack lawyers could evaluate the circumstances of a bite and gather evidence showing the property owner’s liability.

 Additionally, if the dog had previous biting or aggressive behavior and the bite victim knew it but did not inform the owner of that, the victim’s damages cannot be claimed under “scienter” (knowledge of a domestic animal’s dangerousness).

-Florida is a comparative negligence state so if both the dog owner and the person bitten shared liability their damages would be reduced by the percentage of their liability.
+Florida is a comparative negligence state so if both the dog owner and the person bitten shared liability, their damages would be reduced by the percentage of their liability.
+Dog attack attorneys in West Palm Beach could work to refute allegations of shared fault in an effort to maximize recovery.

 Working with a Dog Bite Attorney